langchain-ai/langchain/docs/examples/prompts.rst

 `LLM Functionality <prompts/llm_functionality.ipynb>`_: A walkthrough of all the functionality the standard LLM interface exposes.

+`LLM Serialization <prompts/llm_serialization.ipynb>`_: A walkthrough of how to serialize LLMs to and from disk.

 `Custom LLM <prompts/custom_llm.ipynb>`_: How to create and use a custom LLM class, in case you have an LLM not from one of the standard providers (including one that you host yourself).